ibm-cloud-docs/key-protect/migrate-tool.md

 ```
 {: pre}

-You might see "FAILED - No Migration Intent that is found for the key" in the status columns for all key inputs in the output `.csv` file and in the console log.
+You might see `FAILED - No Migration Intent that is found for the key` in the status columns for all key inputs in the output `.csv` file and in the console log.
 This is expected when no migration intent is created yet.

 ## Checking IAM authorization policies
 {: #migrate-tool-authz-check}